animatedmax/spring-data-geode/src/main/markdown/reference/data.md

 <div class="paragraph">

-Currently, {data-store-name} supports optimistic transactions with **read committed** isolation.
+Currently, GemFire supports optimistic transactions with **read committed** isolation.
 Furthermore, to guarantee this isolation, developers should avoid making **in-place** changes that manually modify values present in the cache.
 To prevent this from happening, the